tommolittle/Scrabble-Kaggle-Nov-2021/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of Scrabble Kaggle Nov 2022 is to …
+The goal of the Scrabble Kaggle Competition and associated code is to predict the players rating.
+The performance of the model is evaluated by the RMSE of the predictions.

 What is special about using `README.Rmd` instead of just `README.md`?
 You can include R chunks like so: